SMaloney2017/PvP-Profit-Calculator/README.md

 A "Loot Tracker"-like plugin for logging cost of deaths on RuneLite

 ## Goals
-- Log items lost per death and total cost at any event
+- Log items lost per death and cost of retrieval
 - Calculate average cost per death/ total overall cost
 - Show items lost and kept on death